ljarvi/SUEWS-Docs/docs/source/input_files/SUEWS_SiteInfo/Input_Options.rst

 			:class: longtable
 			:file: EnergyUseProfWE.csv
 			:header-rows: 1
-			:widths: 46 18 36
+			:widths: 44 18 38

 .. option:: ESTMCode

 	:Description:
-		For paved and building surfaces, it is possible to specify multiple codes per grid (3 for paved, 5 for buildings) using SUEWS_SiteSelect.txt .
+		For paved and building surfaces, it is possible to specify multiple codes per grid (3 for paved, 5 for buildings) using `SUEWS_SiteSelect.txt` .
 In this case, set ESTMCode here to zero.
 Code for ESTM coefficients to use for this surface.
 Links to SUEWS_ESTMCoefficients.txt .
 Value of integer is arbitrary but must match code specified in column 1 of SUEWS_ESTMCoefficients.txt.
 Code for ESTM coefficients to use for this surface.
 Links to SUEWS_ESTMCoefficients.txt .
 Value of integer is arbitrary but must match code specified in column 1 of SUEWS_ESTMCoefficients.txt.
-For paved and building surfaces, it is possible to specify multiple codes per grid (3 for paved, 5 for buildings) using SUEWS_SiteSelect.txt .
+For paved and building surfaces, it is possible to specify multiple codes per grid (3 for paved, 5 for buildings) using `SUEWS_SiteSelect.txt` .
 In this case, set ESTM code here to zero.

 	:Configuration:
 		.. csv-table::
 			:class: longtable
 			:file: ESTMCode.csv
 			:header-rows: 1
-			:widths: 46 18 36
+			:widths: 44 18 38

 .. option:: FAI_Bldgs